Don't Forget About Immunity: 24 Foods, Drinks, & Supplements For Extra Support

 Here's exactly how much to take in a day to experience the therapeutic effects.

 Garlic can add flavor to almost any dish, and bonus: It has protective health benefits, too.

 "This superfood has very strong antimicrobial and antiviral properties," Moday says.
-"The potent sulfur compound allicin in garlic is known to help with GI infections such as SIBO (small-intestinal bacterial overgrowth) and help kill parasites and yeast infections."
+"The potent sulfur compound allicin in garlic is known to help with GI infections such as SIBO (small-intestinal bacterial overgrowth) and help kill parasites and yeast infections27."

 How to use: At the sign of an infection, Moday recommends eating one raw garlic clove a day or taking a concentrated allicin extract.
 For everyday use, add to pasta dishes, hummus bowls, pot roasts, or pretty much anything needing a savory kick.

 Ginger contains diverse bioactive compounds, such as gingerols, shogaols, and paradols.
 These compounds have antioxidant, anti-inflammatory, and antimicrobial actions in the body.

 How to use: Make this ayurvedic tea, add to a soup, take a ginger supplement.